Skip to main content

 Program Best for Main deadline to watch Pay it back?
 When it helps

-Senior Property Tax Exemption Long-time owner-occupants July 15, 2026 No Usually on the 2027 bill for tax year 2026
+Senior Property Tax Exemption Long-time owner-occupants July 15, 2026 on time; late through August 15 No Usually on the 2027 bill for tax year 2026

 Qualified Senior Primary Residence Classification Seniors who moved and lost the old exemption March 15, 2026 on time; late through July 15, 2026 No Usually on the 2027 bill for tax year 2026

-Property Tax Deferral Owners who need the current bill covered now April 1, 2026 Yes If approved, the state pays the county by April 30
+Property Tax Deferral Owners who need a current bill covered and can repay later January 1 through April 1 each year; 2026 window closed Yes If approved, the state pays the county and records a lien

 Main Colorado programs that matter most